Artificer: Expanded Toolbox v2.0.3

 Realizing that putting something that oozes acid inside yourself could not possible go wrong, you do just that.
-You gain a pool of d4s equal to your Artificer level.
-As a bonus action, you can expend an amount of these d4s up to your Constitution modifier, adding them to the next damage roll you make with a natural weapon before the end of your turn.
-The pool of d4s recharge at the end of long rest.
+You gain a pool of d4s equal to your Constitution modifier.
+As a bonus action, you can expend an amount of these d4s, adding them to the next damage roll you make with a natural weapon before the end of your turn.
+The pool of d4s recharge at the end of a short or long rest.

-Fully integrating the acid gland, you learn to spit acid.
-You learn the acid spray cantrip, and can add your Constitution modifier to damage rolls made with it.
+Additionally, you learn the acid spray cantrip.
+When casting it using this upgrade, it does not require verbal or somatic components and you can use your Constitution as your spell casting modifier for it instead of your Intelligence modifier.
 You can expend the d4s granted by Acid Gland on the damage roll of acid spray, following the same restrictions as natural weapons.